Tag: life

 The “with” sounds awesome, but as you look at the verses surrounding it, you can see a lot of requirements.
 We look at these, and we say, “of course!”
 Truly reform your ways and actions.
 Treat each other justly.
 Don’t take advantage of the immigrant or the orphan or the wide.
 Don’t shed innocent blood.
 Don’t follow other gods.

-Unlike the list in Jeremiah (which is a very short version of the Law, with much removed), God within calls for a change of , rather than obedience to rules.
+Unlike the list in Jeremiah (which is a very short version of the Law, with much removed), God within calls for a change of heart, rather than obedience to rules.
 This does not spare us from obedience.
-It changes (or should change) our perception and motivation from fear to love.
+It changes (or should change) our perception and motivation from to .

 Fear over love.

 When we fear, we become powerless.
-When we love (with God’s love), only God’s is greater.
+When we love (with God’s love), only God’s power is greater.

 ※Reflection※